SMED4221 Research Foundations Unit

 - Students are able to (1) describe the importance of scientific integrity and ethical conduct in research; (2) discuss the key issues relevant to human and animal research; (3) demonstrate the acquisition of basic skills and training necessary to undertake research in their chosen field; (4) critically review literature in their proposed field of research; and (5) design a research project, outlining the study background and rationale, research questions, study design and data analysis.

-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) written assignments; and (3) professional behaviour assessment/s (PBA).
+- Indicative assessments in this unit are as follows: (1) literature review; (2) research proposal; and (3) professional behaviour assessment/s (PBA).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour assessment/s (PBA) component.